 READING PALESTINE

-We will postpone our discussion of Palestine’s Children: Returning to Haifa & Other Stories by Ghassan Kanafani until sometime in June.
-Please sign up for the email list at the bottom of this page if you’d like to be updated when we reschedule the meeting.
+We will discuss Palestine’s Children: Returning to Haifa & Other Stories by Ghassan Kanafani on Thursday, June 5th.
+Note: in discussion we will focus mainly on the novella contained in the collection, Returning to Haifa.
+This will be our last meeting before taking a break over the summer.
+Please sign up below for the email list if you’d like to be updated when we resume.

 About the book: